krishnaeee972-cyber/text-analytics-capstone/README.md

 4. **Unnoticed Complaints**
    Unstructured feedback (social media, forms) rarely drives operational change.

-## 5. Use Case: Checking Financial Feasibility
+5. **Use Case: Checking Financial Feasibility**

    This use case quantifies **the monetary impact of delays and underutilized buses**, helping transport authorities understand where fuel, labor, and operational resources are being wasted.
    It focuses on two core metrics:

 ---